TongTongX/HuffmanCompressor/README.md

 # HuffmanCompressor
-A data compression software implemented in Python3 using Huffman Coding

-Alan(Xutong) Zhao
-Yue Ma

 This programs compresses and decompresses files using Huffman codes.
 The compressor is a command-line utility that encodes any file into a compressed version with a .huf extension.
 The decompressor is a web server that will let you directly browse compressed files, decoding them on-the-fly as they are being sent to your web browser.